Mo-AH/surveillance_robot/README.md

  - Phase 2:
     - The robot moves in a new location, and waits some time before to visit another location.
 (This behavior is repeated in a infinite loop).
     - If the battery get low, it leave the task it was doing to reach the charging location and waits some time to recharge.

-The time duration of those tasks are considered as ros parameters.

 Moreover, when robot's battery is not low, it should move among locations with 2 basic rules:
  - It should mainly stay on corridors.